What is uterine cancer?

 Age, lifestyle and family history:

-- Diet high in animal fat: A high-fat diet can increase the risk of several cancers, including uterine cancer.
+- Diet high in animal fat: A high-fat diet can increase your risk of several cancers, including uterine cancer.
 Fatty foods are also high in calories, which can lead to obesity.
 Extra weight is a uterine cancer risk factor.

 - Family history: Some parents pass on genetic mutations (changes) for hereditary nonpolyposis colorectal cancer (HNPCC).
 This inherited condition raises the risk for a range of cancers, including endometrial cancer.